 - In political or military conflict it is wrong to use methods of torture and physical terror.

-Democrats generally believe this but elevate the likes of Mao Tse Dung and Hugo Chavez to the status of folk hero while consistently supporting the use of both terror and torture by "activists" and "militants" against Isrealis.
+Democrats generally believe this but elevate the likes of Mao Tse Dung and Hugo Chavez to the status of folk hero while consistently supporting the use of both terror and torture by "activists" and "militants" against Israelis.

 Thus democratic media platforms such as the New York Times and The Economist, along with leftist political and entertainment figures like John Kerry and "Hanoi Jane", have consistently and vociferously opposed the use of torture and terror to combat both socialist and Islamic expansionism, but have been equally consistent in maintaining an apparently approving silence about their use by regimes such as that of Hanoi's Ho Che Minh or Iran's Khamenei in the suppression of popular revolutions against totalitarian governments.

-To them, politics is war; so they extend this support for extremist behavior to American politics: acting, for example, as if using the IRS to terrorize (and the EPA to shut down) political opponents is fair game; applauding the use of rent-a-mobs in community activism; supporting the modern brown shirts masquerading as anti-facists; organizing demonstrations at the homes and work places of political opponents and their families; and defending the publication of the names and addresses of gun permit holders, complete with neighborhood maps, as all perfectly reasonable.
+To them, politics is war; so they extend this support for extremist behavior to American politics: acting, for example, as if using the IRS to terrorize (and the EPA to shut down) political opponents is fair game; applauding the use of rent-a-mobs in community activism; supporting the modern brown shirts masquerading as anti-facists; organizing demonstrations at the homes and work places of political opponents and their families; doxxing anyone questioning their dicta; and defending the publication of the names and addresses of gun permit holders, complete with neighborhood maps, as all perfectly reasonable.

 - A popular movement or revolt against a tyranny or dictatorship is right, and deserves approval.